 What’s the difference between ‘self-sampling’ and ‘self-testing’ for HIV?
-Home HIV self-sampling kits are a postal service where you use the kit to take your own sample of saliva or blood and then post it off to a laboratory for analysis.
-The results will then come to you separately days later via either phone or text (depending on your result).
+Home HIV self-sampling kits are a postal service where you use the kit to take your own sample of blood and then post it off to a laboratory for analysis.
+You get your result days later via either phone or text (depending on your result).
 HIV Self Testing kits require a much smaller blood sample and give you your result while you wait, without anyone else being involved.

 What does HIV stand for?
 HIV stands for Human Immunodeficiency Virus.
 It is a virus that attacks the immune system, making it weaker.
 Eventually the immune system can become not strong enough to fight infections and diseases.

 Are HIV and AIDS the same thing?
 No. If someone has HIV, this means they have the HIV virus in their body.
-When their immune system becomes so weak it can’t fight off a range of things, they are then considered to have developed AIDS.
-People who are HIV positive do not automatically go on to develop AIDS, in fact it is very unlikely to develop if treatment is started in the early stages of HIV infection.
+When their immune system becomes so weak it can’t fight off a range of illnesses, they are then considered to have developed AIDS.
+People who are HIV positive do not automatically go on to develop AIDS, in fact it is very unlikely to develop if treatment is taken regularly and is started early enough after infection.
 Because the way we think about HIV is changing, the term late-stage HIV is increasingly being used instead of AIDS.

-HIV cannot be transmitted through saliva, tears, sweat or urine.
+The HIV virus cannot be transmitted through the air.